 In celebration of our 25th Anniversary in 2009, the Chinese Fine Arts Society introduced a noncompetitive Chinese Instrument Category (CIC).
 In 2012, we are pleased to expand this category, open to nonprofessional players of all Chinese instruments ages 18 and younger, into a competitive category with cash prizes.

-In 2013, CFAS is pleased to introduced a competitive Voice category, open to all nonprofessional vocalists ages 18 and younger.
+In 2013, CFAS is pleased to introduce a competitive Voice category, open to all nonprofessional vocalists ages 21 and younger.
 Each contestant performs one piece from the required Chinese repertoire, and one piece of the contestant’s choice to compete for cash prizes and participation trophies.

 The Virginia Geyser Behrendt Scholarship Competition

 For advanced musicians ages 25 or younger.
 This competition commemorates the life of Mrs. Virginia Behrendt and is sponsored by the Virginia Geyser Behrendt Foundation.
 Contestants perform the required repertoire piece to compete for a scholarship of $1200.

 All first prize winners of the MFHC Festival Competition will be invited to perform at the Annual Music Festival in Honor of Confucius Winners Concert in November, which is presented 4-5 weeks after the Competition Day.